merkede/podcast-website/content/blog/2023-Plan-0/index.md

 ---
 date: 2022-06-10

-title: Project Success I
+title: Project Success
 subtitle: |

 summary: |
-  “Foresight is not about predicting the future, it’s about minimizing surprise.” - Karl Schroeder
+  “Foresight is not about predicting the future, it’s about minimizing surprise. - Karl Schroeder"

 description: |
     my journey managing a non-tech graduate in the tech field of data science.